Gayan-RNS/colombo-stock-exchange/README.md

 # colombo-stock-exchange
-Colombo Stock Exchange (CSE) Web Scraper A Python web scraper to extract real-time stock data from the Colombo Stock Exchange website.
+A Python web scraper to extract real-time stock data from the Colombo Stock Exchange website.
 This tool allows you to programmatically access stock prices, market data, and trading information from the Sri Lankan stock market.